-Compared to the same period in the previous year, Group revenues increased by 16% to €100.8 million (2010: €87.0 million).
+Compared to the same period in the previous year, revenues increased by 18% to € 82.8 million (2010: € 70.2 million).
 This increase was mainly a result of higher levels of success-based fees, namely a technology milestone payment from Novartis in connection with completing the installation of the HuCAL antibody platform at Novartis Institutes for BioMedical Research in Basel, Switzerland.
-As expected, funded research and licensing fees in the Partnered Discovery segment decreased compared to the same period in the previous year, as did revenues in the AbD Serotec segment.
+As expected, funded research and licensing fees in the Partnered Discovery segment decreased compared to the same period in the previous year, whereas revenues in the AbD Serotec segment showed an increase.

-Revenues arising from the Partnered Discovery and Proprietary Development segments, before elimination of inter-segment effects, accounted for 81% or \in 81.7 million (2010: 78% or \in 68.0 million) of total revenues, while the AbD Serotec segment generated 19% or \in 19.3 million of the total segment revenues (2010: 23% or \in 20.2 million).
+Revenues arising from the Partnered Discovery and Proprietary Development segments, before elimination of inter-segment effects, accounted for \in 76.8 million (2010: \in 66.0 million) and \in 2.4 million (2010: \in 1.8 million) of total revenues, while the AbD Serotec segment generated \in 3.8 million of the total segment revenues (2010: \in 3.3 million).